Dbeidels/groupproject2019/data_explore.md

 + The intercept represents Asian individuals at the age of 0.
 The Age coefficient represents the average unit of increase for bloodpressure as individuals get older.
 As you can see, there is an extremely high p-value, supporting the strong relationship between age and bloodpressure increase.

 + Race3Hispanic, Race3Mexican, Race3White, coefficients represent the increase of blood pressure for individuals that are Hispanic, Mexican, or White respectively.
 These coefficients are not dependent on Age and these estimates are purely the average unit of increase for these races.
-As you can see, the p-value for individuals of these races are very high, meaning that there the liklihood of the Blood pRessure Increase for these indviduals is not likley to be due to their race.
+As you can see, the p-value for individuals of these races are very high, meaning that there the liklihood of the Blood Pressure Increase for these indviduals is not likley to be due to their race.

 + Race3Black coefficient represents the avaerage unit of increase for blood pressure of inidividuals that are Black.
 As you can see that black individuals have a significantly higher increase of blood pressure, "+5.51", than other races.
 Furthermore, the p-value of this coefficient is significantly lower, outlining a very strong relationship between an indidual being black and their systolic blood pressure increase.